Gurley, Rams run through Cowboys, advance with 30-22 victory

 Dak Prescott passed for 266 yards and rushed for a TD with 2:11 to play, but the Cowboys couldn't climb out after falling into a 23-7 hole midway through the third quarter.
 Elliott managed just 47 yards on 20 carries as Dallas lost for just the second time in its last 10 games.

-Jared Goff passed for 186 yards and spent much of the night handing off, but the gangly quarterback improbably scrambled 11 yards for a first down with 1:51 to play, essentially wrapping up his first playoff victory.
+Goff passed for 186 yards and spent much of the night handing off, but the gangly quarterback improbably scrambled 11 yards for a first down with 1:51 to play, essentially wrapping up his breakthrough win.

-"Incredible what they did today," Goff said of his offensive line.
-"We know this defense and we prepared for it well all week."

 It was also the first postseason victory for the anchor of that line, 37-year-old left tackle Andrew Whitworth, and veteran defensive lineman Ndamukong Suh.